Diakite, defense lead No. 5 Virginia past No. 7 UNC 56-47

+Virginia lost 69-40 at Purdue in the Big Ten-ACC Challenge on Wednesday night.
+The Tar Heels lost 74-49 at home to Ohio State in the challenge.

+“Carolina and us are both trying to keep finding our way,” Virginia coach Tony Bennett said.
+“You just have to fight.”

-Freshman Cole Anthony led North Carolina (6-3, 0-1) with 12 points and fellow freshman Armando Bacot had 11.
+Freshman Cole Anthony led North Carolina (6-3, 0-1) with 12 points, but made just 4 of 15 shots, and fellow freshman Armando Bacot had 11.
 The Tar Heels became the seventh team held below 50 points by Virginia this season.

+“That’s how we are right now,” Bennett said.
+“We have to fight and scrap and play with guts and sometimes we have and sometimes we haven’t.”

 Virginia led 39-35 before two free throws by Kihei Clark sparked a 10-0 run just past the midpoint of the second half.
 Woldetensae and Justin McKoy each added a pair of free throws and redshirt freshman Caffaro finished the burst with a pair of inside baskets.
 The second came after a rugged scrum under the basket and drew roars from the crowd.